 The California Department of Transportation (Caltrans) and the Federal Highway Administration (FHWA) propose to rehabilitate the roadway of State Route 165 in Merced County (Wolfsen Road Rehabilitation Project).
 The proposed project begins at Henry Miller Road and ends at State Route 140.
 The total length of the project is 15.2 miles.
 The proposed project consists of overlaying the roadway with new asphalt concrete, replacing the San Joaquin River Bridge, widening the San Joaquin River Overflow and Salt Slough Bridges, and realigning the Santa Fe Grade Road and Wolfsen Road where they intersect State Route 165.
 The work is limited to the right-of-way except where Santa Fe Grade Road and Wolfsen Road are proposed to be realigned.
-The San Joaquin River Bridge replacement and the San Joaquin River Overflow Bridge widening are located within the floodway of the San Joaquin River.
+The project has been found to be an encroachment on the State Adopted Plan of Flood Control in the vicinity of the San Joaquin River Bridge and San Joaquin River Overflow Bridge.